TaygaHoshi/tt-project/Lists/List of Rules - Combat.md

 	+ Quarter Cover: +1 bonus to all resistances versus projectiles.
 	+ Half Cover: +2 bonus to all resistances versus projectiles.
 	+ Full Cover: +4 bonus to all resistances versus projectiles.
-+ Having other creatures in the way while determining cover count as half cover.
++ Having other creatures in the way while determining cover counts as half cover.
 This doesn't increase with the amount of creatures in the way.
 + If a creature is completely blocked from another's point of view, they are out of line of sight and can't be interacted with targeted attacks and spells.
 + Abilities, spells and attacks which affect an area may require hearing or sight:
 	+ Sounds can't pass rocks, deep water and similar materials.